CPSP Reporting - Frequently Asked Questions

-Is it easy to use?
+Is reporting to the CPSP easy?
 How does it work?

-1. The database sends an automated e-mail every month with a link to the database.
-The link is unique to the participant and the month.
+• The CPSP sends you an automated email every month with a secure link to its database.
+The link is unique to you (the participant) and the month.

-2. You just click the link, and a report page opens in your web browser.
-The report page looks a lot like the existing form you receive in the mail.
+• You just click the link and a case notification page opens in your web browser.

 Do I have to report online?